IndiraMariya/networking/README.md

 # TCP Echo Server-Client in C

-This repository contains a simple **Echo Server-Client** application in Python.
-The server listens for incoming connections and echoes back any message received from a client.
+This repository contains a simple **Echo Server-Client** application in C. The server listens for incoming connections and echoes back any message received from a client.
 The client connects to the server using a specified IP address and port.

 ## Requirements